Las Vegas gunman 'planned to escape'

 The gunman's girlfriend said she had no idea what he was plotting.

-Paddock's motive for killing 58 people in the largest mass shooting in modern US history remains unclear.
+Paddock's motive for killing 58 people in the largest mass shooting in modern US history remains a mystery.

 Police found the 64-year-old former accountant dead in a room on the 32nd floor of a hotel after he sprayed bullets on concert-goers below, injuring hundreds.